ithill22/relational_rails/README.md

 As a visitor
 When I visit a Conference's show page
-I see a count of the number of Teamren associated with this Conference Usability
+I see a count of the number of Teams associated with this Conference

+Usability

 [ ] done